About the LIFTOFF Reports

 Purpose of DOE Liftoff Reports

-The Department of Energy (DOE) plays a critical role in accelerating the commercialization of clean energy technologies and enabling the nation’s broader industrial strategy – creating high quality American jobs, strengthening domestic supply chains and global competitiveness, and facilitating an equitable energy transition.
-The historic Infrastructure Investment and Jobs Act (IIJA)[1] and Inflation Reduction Act (IRA)[2] have reinforced this mandate, positioning DOE to invest billions of dollars in large-scale demonstration and deployment of these technologies over the next decade.
-These investments are intended to drive commercialization and unlock trillions in private investment over the same period, to set the nation on a course to hit critical long-term decarbonization objectives.
+The Department of Energy (DOE) plays a critical role in accelerating the commercialization of emerging energy technologies and enabling the nation’s broader industrial strategy – creating high quality American jobs, strengthening domestic supply chains and global competitiveness.
+DOE is actively investing billions of dollars in large-scale demonstration and deployment of these technologies over the next decade.
+These investments are intended to drive commercialization and unlock trillions in private investment over the same period.

 DOE’s Pathways to Commercial Liftoff provide public and private sector capital allocators with a perspective as to how and when various technologies could reach full-scale commercial adoption– including a common analytical fact base and critical signposts for investment decisions.
 Given the constantly and rapidly evolving market, technology, and policy environment, the Liftoff Reports are designed to be “living documents” – and will be updated as the commercialization outlook on each technology evolves.

 The Liftoff Report effort has been quarterbacked by DOE’s Office of Technology Transitions and are the nation’s first industrial commercialization roadmaps for these critical technologies.
-These emerging technology areas have been chosen due to their anticipated role in the clean energy transition, to complement that of mature clean energy technologies.
-These reports are intended to reinforce dialogue with the private sector, and DOE will be seeking continuous feedback from industry as these reports are updated and revised over time.[3]
+These emerging technology areas have been chosen due to their likelihood to attract large-scale investment, complement existing technologies, and ultimately promote national energy and security goals.
+The Liftoff reports enhance DOE dialogue with the private sector, and DOE leverages continuous feedback from industry as these reports are updated and revised over time.[1]
 The DOE will continue to solicit input through industry forums, requests for information, and regular interaction in the context of our authorities; we also welcome direct public input which can be submitted via email to [email protected].

 [1] Note: The Liftoff Report initiative does not represent a policy position for DOE or the U.S. Government; nor does it reflect intentions for DOE program execution or funding.